Drupal vs WordPress: How to Choose the Best CMS Platform For You

 Drupal might be overall less prominent online, but it is still a viable contender in the content management system world because it can offer things that WordPress sites can't.

 Both Drupal and WordPress are:

 - Open-source (free to use and develop)

 - Written in PHP (this means developers should be able to comfortably switch between the two)

 1. User Experience

 Possibly the biggest difference when comparing Drupal vs WordPress comes down to the user interface.
 Both platforms are easy to download and install depending on your host providers but differ significantly in what your starting dashboard looks like.

-When you're choosing a CMS, be realistic about your expertise.
+When you're choosing a content management system, be realistic about your expertise.
 Consider whether you want to hire a developer or handle the build on your own.
 This will impact which platform is more suitable for you.

-The good news is, getting started with WordPress is super easy.
+The good news is, getting started with WordPress sites is super easy and user friendly.
 You have lots of different options for the best WordPress hosting providers and most of them are packaged with a quick WordPress installation process.